Vivek2k20/Speech_Analysis/README.md

 #### 5.Question 3 is working with excellent accuracy.
 #### 6.Unprocessed Transcribed Audio can also be obtained.
 #### 7.API Endpoint created to handle requests
+#### 8.API Testing Tool is created.Sends JSON data to the API.

 ## Tasks Left :
-#### 1.API Testing Tool(UI is done.Need to pass all form elements and audio in form of JSON to the API endpoint.)
+#### 1.Discovered bugs in the API.
+Doesn't recieve JSON data correctly.Need to work on it.